cncf/tag-observability/whitepaper.md

 Unfortunately, both methodologies are hard to implement for Streaming APIs.
 With the popularization of streaming Remote Procedure Calls (RPC), e.g. gRPC, we must develop a new or updated methodology and tools to monitor those.

+## In practice

+### Common source of useful metadata

+The main source of metadata are dimensions in metrics, span tags in traces and so on in your observability stack.
+Additional to the metadata in your observability signals, other metadata become important when you work in bigger distributed applications.

+Think about a bigger web shop, there might be a team providing services for customer data, an other team providing services for stock allocation and so on.
+You might even depend on some external services for billing.

+In order to quickly respond to any problem you need the contact data for each service.
+Or you found a problem in a container image and you want to inform the other teams that use the same image.

+In practice a common source of metadata is important to store additional metadata like support contacts, links to knowledged bases and more.
+Tools like [backstage](https://backstage.io/) are helpful to collect the metadata from different source and make easy them accessible.

 ## References

 1. HARTMANN, Richard.
 Talk given at Fosdem (Brussels), Feb 2019.
 Available at: https://archive.fosdem.org/2019/schedule/event/on_observability_2019/.
 Accessed on: June 24, 2021.